SirRight12/Scripts-To-Yoink/README.md

-﻿# Scripts-To-Yoink
+﻿# Yoink these scripts plese I make these for fun
-# Take Whatever you want IDC I make these for fun
+# Feedback greatly appreciated